-- As a formal distributor for Fisher Scientific, AVESI can supply chemicals as well as laboratory supplies and equipment at discounted rates.
-Currently AVESI supplies chemicals for the Formerly Utilized Sites Remedial Action Program (FUSRAP) lab in St. Louis, Missouri through the prime contractor (Science Applications International Corporation) to the United States Army Corps of Engineers.
+- As a formal distributor for Fisher Scientific, AVESI supplied chemicals as well as laboratory supplies and equipment at discounted rates.
+AVESI supplied chemicals for the Formerly Utilized Sites Remedial Action Program (FUSRAP) lab in St. Louis, Missouri through the prime contractor to the United States Army Corps of Engineers.

-- In the fall of 2006, AVESI completed the procurement of two laboratory refrigerators and one freezer for the National Aeronautics Space Administration (NASA) in Cape Canaveral, Florida through SAIC.
+- AVESI completed the procurement of laboratory appliances for the National Aeronautics Space Administration (NASA) in Cape Canaveral, Florida.

-- In April of 2006, AVESI completed a procurement contract with the Department of Veterans Affairs at Fort Detrick AFB.
+- AVESI completed a procurement contract with the Department of Veterans Affairs at Fort Detrick AFB.
 The contract required AVESI to manufacture and deliver 13 custom FIDLER (Field Instrument for the Detection of Low Energy Radiation) probes to Brooks AFB in Texas.

 - To date, AVESI has been awarded numerous procurement contracts with the Department of Veterans Affairs at Jefferson Barracks in St. Louis Missouri supporting the VA Medical Center Employee Education Services Departments in Northport, NY; Little Rock, AR; and St. Louis MO.

-- AVESI is also a distributor for Office Depot supplying clients like State of Illinois agencies with various office products and office equipment.
+- AVESI was a distributor for Office Depot supplying clients like the State of Illinois agencies with various office products and office equipment.

 Radiation Health Physics

-The AVESI team has vast experience in the health physics field related to environmental, nuclear power, nuclear medicine, and radiological engineering.
-The staff at AVESI has provided comprehensive engineering and consulting services during their careers.
-Our key consulting positions include the following:
+The AVESI team has vast experience in the health physics field related to environmental and radiological engineering.

 See related Health Physics Projects